fuzzygroup/blog/_posts/2017-01-06-how-tech-companies-can-easily-create-jobs.md

 But self driving technology is a wild card and I'm less certain about it getting to the fully automated level than a lot of analysts.
 We've all heard the statement that the last 5% of an engineering project can be as hard as the rest and we're not even at the 95% level yet.
 So while self driving technology will get here, it is very unclear to me if it is 2020 or 2040.

+> **Sidebar**: Ross cites a number of frightening statistics from different research reports such as  *[50% of occupations today](http://www.cbre.com/research-and-reports/future-of-work) will be gone by 2020*.
+The one thing to always understand about statistics from research reports is that large numbers **sell** research reports.
+No one buys a research report that forecasts something low; low is boring.
+I learned this the hard way back in 1988 when one of the leading firms, either Gartner or DataQuest, forecast that hypertext tools would be a $50 million business in 1990.
+I was in the industry at the time and I knew everyone.
+My own guess was that hypertext tools in 1990 was probably less than a $5 million business and that's probably generous.
+So research firms can be wildly off and still make a ton of money on a research report

 Now, that said, I don't think that most people would dispute that we have a jobs issue at present.
 There are definitely ways that tech companies can actually create jobs and do it fairly easily:

 1. Actually hire support workers